MicrosoftDocs/windows-dev-docs/windows-apps-src/app-resources/makepri-exe-configuration.md

 - Deployment merge to identify that this PRI file can merge.
 - GetFullyQualifiedReference to return an error in case this flag is set and the resource manager has been initialized with a file.

 The default value of this attribute is `true`.
-MakePri.exe only sets the flag in PRI if you target Windows 10 (or Windows 8.1).
-If you supply this attribute with a config that targets Windows 8, then MakePri.exe ignores it with no error or warning.
+MakePri.exe only sets the flag in PRI if you target Windows 10.

-We recommend that you omit `isDeploymentMergeable` (or set it explicitly to `true`) for resource pack creation if you target Windows 10 (or Windows 8.1).
+We recommend that you omit `isDeploymentMergeable` (or set it explicitly to `true`) for resource pack creation if you target Windows 10.

 MakePri.exe adds the value of `isDeploymentMergeable` to the dump file if `makepri dump` is run with the `/dt detailed` option.